Diary of a business administration apprentice: National Apprenticeships Week 2021 (#NAW2021)

 - Don’t take the interview experience for granted!
 Even if you don’t get the role, you can use it as practise and learn from your mistakes.

-You can view my hints and tips video here.
+View my hints and tips video.
 (Once on the link, click on the NAW2021 highlight).

 13:30 – 15:00: Hosted a ‘Collaborative Virtual Apprenticeship Networking Session’ with Oxford University and Oxford University Hospital Apprentices.
 During this session, the apprentices introduced themselves, we played a little game of apprenticeship themed bingo, split the group into breakout rooms for some networking and finally Jo Allen hosted a short CV and Cover Letter session for the apprentices.